bigbitbus/bigbitbus.github.io/_posts/2020-09-13-Cloud-Cost-Optimization-Most-Bang-For-Your-Buck.md

 *Cloud users want to optimize their public cloud bills.
 A multi-pronged approach will yield the maximum benefits but some methods give you more bang-for-your-buck than others.
 We list the methods in decreasing order of impact so you can focus on the most impactful ones.*

-BigBitBus helps cloud users reduce cloud computing costs.
-We have spent thousands of hours looking at different application stacks across small and large organizations and learnt where to look for inefficiencies.
-Here is the distilled zen of that experience.
-Presented in decreasing order of impact, along with a percentage of relative importance in our opinion.
+We have spent thousands of hours looking at different application stacks across small and large organizations and learnt where to look for inefficiencies in their cloud spend.
+Here is what we learnt, presented in decreasing order of impact, along with a percentage of relative importance in our opinion.

 *Code Optimization - 30%*